A New "This Is Us" Theory Explains The Puzzling Rebecca & Nicky Relationship

 Now, the question: Would Miguel be cool with Rebecca believing that Nicky is her former husband, especially if it means that her mind no longer remembers she’s still married to Miguel?
 How This Is Us will work out this tricky dynamic is unclear, but one thing’s obvious: It’s going to be emotional.

-The season 4 finale of This Is Us airs Tuesday, March 24 on NBC.
+The season 4 finale of This Is Us airs Tuesday, March 24 on CTV.

 Advertisement